I Love To Travel: Here’s Why!

 Shop owners pull their clothing racks out their front door.
 Anything to soak up the rays.

-Hair salons would move their blow-dry stations outside onto a rear courtyard.
+Hair salons moved their blow-dry stations outside onto a courtyard.
 No one would stay inside if the sun was out.
 And watch out for all those bicycles whizzing around!

 It’s like a carnival and it makes everyone so happy.
 I heard you could even use the “sunny day” excuse for missing work.